 - Danville Community College

 - Atlantic Shipping Company

-Undoubtedly, the staffing companies listed in the column to the right place professionals in positions listed at these Top 10 Employers above.
+Undoubtedly, staffing companies place professionals in positions listed at these Top 10 Employers.
 Additional positions filled by staffing agencies are not always listed online in Internet job search engines.

 - Counselors, Social Workers, Case Workers, etc.

 - Teachers - Primary, Secondary, and Special Education Teachers